What to do financially when your marital status changes

 Deciding whether to merge your bank accounts is a personal decision that requires careful consideration.
 Joint accounts can simplify household expense management and actually improve the quality of your relationship.

-According to a study published in the Journal of Consumer Research, a joint bank account can help couples align their financial goals and maintain a higher-quality relationship.1
+According to a recent study, research shows that a joint bank account can help couples align their financial goals and maintain a higher-quality relationship.1

 Alternatively, you may choose to keep separate accounts but make your new spouse a beneficiary, ensuring they have immediate access to funds if something happens to you. - Update beneficiaries